 There are so many variations on a spring or summer veggie platter that you can make.
 Swap things in and out and more vegetables come into season to make it the freshest and most appealing crudites tray you could possibly put together.

-Disclosure: Some of the links in the post below are affiliate links provided for your convenience.
+Disclosure: Some of the links in the post below are paid links provided for your convenience.
 This means that if you purchase something through one of these links, we get a small commission at no added cost to you.

 How To Easily Assemble a Spring Crudités Platter

 Crudités is a French term that describes appetizers of sliced raw veggies that are generally accompanied by a dipping sauce.
 They are an easy and delicious platter to assemble when spring and summer roll around.